Thank you very much for your great site. I've been coming

 somewhat different than our knowledge of the past.
 Likewise,

-we can assume what we what we will know in the future may be
+we can assume what we will know in the future may be somewhat

-somewhat different than how we understand it today.
-And certainly
+different than how we understand it today.
+And certainly there

-there remain cases were our science knowledge pool has been tainted
+remain cases where our science knowledge pool has been tainted

 with studies using poor scientific practices often motivated